agathb/quadrucode/README.md

 Described in [Hao Wang, Ranadeep G. Dastidar, Dimitrios Giannios, and Paul C. Duffell. jetsimpy:A highly efficient hydrodynamic code for gamma-ray burst afterglow, 2024](https://arxiv.org/html/2402.19359v1) and available on github [here](https://github.com/haowang-astro/jetsimpy).

+## Order

+Once all the models are installed, the relevant files for each model must all be in the same directory, namely: 'FitterClass.py, InterpolatorClass.py, FluxGeneratorClass.py' and 'Table.h5' for JetFit and the event data for plotting. (see JetSimpy also)
+The path for the output of the BoxFit must be specified at the beginning of the code to make sure the code can read 'boxfitsettings.txt, lightcurve.txt' and 'spectrum.txt'

 ## Input and units for each model

 This table accounts for the input of each model and their units.